nandit27/SignScribe-OdooXCharusat-/README.md

-# SignScribe-OdooXCharusat-
+# SynaEra-OdooXCharusat-
-SignScribe is an app which translates Indian Sign Language to Text
+SynaEra is an app which translates Indian Sign Language to Text